El Rushball and the Excellence in Broadcasting Network, serving humanity.

 It was best to distance myself at that point.

-I mean, somebody thinks they're gonna be my chief of staff in the White House that's they've gone over the edge.
+I mean, somebody thinks they're going to be my chief of staff in the White House.